lemoniris/im-going-to-do-the-rosalind-and-datacamp-problems-so-i-can-write-about-it-on-my-personal-statement/README.md

 the second problem i was working on today isnt giving the right output ughhh hopefully i can figure it out tomorroww

 im gonna work on the algorithm problems too bc i dunno https://rosalind.info/problems/list-view/?location=algorithmic-heights

+im just going to do the problems in random order lol as long as i work on them every work day, thats good progress i think